-Pioneer Blodgett HouseThe Pioneer Blodgett House was built by Israel and Avis Blodgett in 1846 and is one of the oldest houses in Downers Grove.
-Israel and Avis came to Downers Grove in 1835 from Amherst, Massachusetts.
+1846 Israel Blodgett HouseThe 1846 Israel Blodgett House was built by Israel and Avis Blodgett in 1846 and is one of the oldest houses in Downers Grove.
+Israel and Avis came to Downers Grove in February 1836 from Amherst, Massachusetts.
 The family first settled in a small, one-room log cabin while Israel worked as the town's blacksmith.
-In 1846, the family resided in the pioneer home that is part of the Museum Campus.
-The members of the Blodgett family held abolitionist beliefs, and it is believed that the Blodgett's provided assistance to runaway slaves during the Civil War era.
+The members of the Blodgett family held abolitionist beliefs, and it is believed that the Blodgett's provided assistance to enslaved people during the Civil War era.
 The 1846 Blodgett House is recognized by the National Underground Railroad Network to Freedom.

 Learn more about the renovation

-Victorian Blodgett HouseThe Victorian Blodgett house was the home of Israel and Avis's youngest son, Charles, and was built in 1892.
+1892 Charles Blodgett HouseThe Charles Blodgett house was the home of Israel and Avis's youngest son, Charles, and was built in 1892.
 Charles was a member of the DuPage County Board of Supervisors and was instrumental in the development of the roadway system in Downers Grove.
 He lived in the home with his wife, Emma, and their four sons.
-The permanent exhibits in the Victorian Blodgett house illustrate life in Downers Grove in the 1890's to the early 20th century.
+The permanent exhibits in the Charles Blodgett house illustrate life in Downers Grove from the 1890's to the early 20th century.
 The house also contains the offices of Museum staff, archives, collection storage and a research library.

-Victorian Living: Explore period style rooms that represent what life was like in Downers Grove in the 1890's!
+Late Victorian Period Living: Explore period style rooms that represent what life was like in Downers Grove during the late Victoria era!
 Rooms include a front drawing room, back sitting room, kitchen, child's bedroom, and an adult bedroom.

 Downers Grove Hall of Fame: Located on the second floor of the Victorian Blodgett house, learn about notable figures who have connections to Downers Grove!

-Montrew Dunham History CenterMontrew Dunham History Center (the big red barn) is home to our temporary exhibits as well as a permanent exhibit celebrating the history of the Downers Grove Fire Department, including their 1920's original fire engine.
+Montrew Dunham History CenterMontrew Dunham History Center (reproduction of a former carriage house) is home to our temporary exhibits as well as a permanent exhibit celebrating the history of the Downers Grove Fire Department, including their 1920's original fire engine.